- John McTiernan

 - Release Date

-Muscles, machine guns, and testosterone seem to radiate from Predator, a macho actioner of uncommon masculinity, a modicum of female presence, and monsters from space to boot.
-It’s a man’s man movie, the type where Jesse Ventura spitting chaw juices onto someone’s boot is an example of badassery, versus misplaced manliness.
-Emotions are nil, aside from expected expressions of violence, but that singularity is also part of its appeal.
+Muscles, machine guns, and testosterone radiate from Predator, a macho actioner of uncommon masculinity, a modicum of female presence, and monsters from space to boot.
+It’s a man’s man movie, the type where Jesse Ventura spitting chaw juices onto someone’s boot is an example of badassery as opposed to misplaced manliness.
+Emotions are nil, aside from expressions of violence, but that singularity is also part of its appeal.
 And its authority is so pronounced that two of its stars went on to become governors—Arnold Schwarzenegger for California and Jesse Ventura in Minnesota—perhaps because of some unconscious remembrance by voters of this very film.
 Who wouldn’t want a muscle-bound alien killer running their state?

-Director John McTiernan’s film is one of the only lasting examples from the ‘Planet Hollywood era’ of action movies.
+Director John McTiernan’s film is one of the only lasting examples from the “Planet Hollywood era” of action movies.
 The combination of a Schwarzenegger action movie with a creature feature is given a weird and wonderful harmony here, in that neither the action hero nor the creature takes precedence over one another.
-The peculiarity of Schwarzenegger’s muscle-bound onscreen oddity matches the freakishly large and mandible-laden face of the Predator hunter, like two inhuman titans battling for dear life.
-Here are two larger-than-life characters using their muscles and instincts to kill each another, and however predictable the outcome may be, the result satisfies in all the ways an action movie starring Arnold Schwarzenegger should.
+The peculiarity of Schwarzenegger’s muscle-bound onscreen oddity matches the freakishly large and mandible-laden face of the Predator hunter, like two inhuman titans battling for survival.
+These are two larger-than-life characters using their muscles and instincts to kill each another, and however predictable the outcome may be, the result satisfies in all the ways an action movie starring Arnold Schwarzenegger should.

 As filming began in various sweltering Mexican locales, it became obvious that the production’s alien (a mishmash of absurdly combined animal parts), originally played by martial artist Jean-Claude Van Damme, was all wrong.
 The filmmakers had taken great care to cast a handful of muscle-men in the commando roles, all of whom dwarfed the leaner Van Damme locked inside his awkward, slowly baking suit.
 In addition to his protests about the costume, Van Damme grumbled that he wouldn’t appear onscreen in the flesh.
 After a long hiatus to fix budgetary and creative concerns, filming commenced when Van Damme was replaced by 7’ 2” actor Kevin Peter Hall, who had experience behind a mask playing the sasquatch in Harry and the Hendersons, and who achieved the desired result by towering over Schwarzenegger and the rest of the cast.